kendziorski-lab/spatialview/README.md

 1. Can I change the web port?

 Yes.
-Port number 8878 is default port in the *prepare10x_from_seurat* and *prepare10x_from_SpatialExperiment* functions.
+Port number 8878 is default port in the *prepare10x_from_seurat* and *prepare10x_from_SpatialExperiment* functions in [SpatialViewR](https://github.com/kendziorski-lab/SpatialViewR) package.
 You can pass a different port number in these functions.

 2. Once a port is used, I get 'port in use' error on my next run.